ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 The payload of the registration response is a CBOR map, which includes the following entries:

-* a 'trl_path' parameter, specifying the path of the TRL resource;
+* a 'trl_path' parameter, specifying the path of the TRL endpoint;

 * a 'trl_hash' parameter, specifying the hash function used to compute token hashes as defined in {{sec-token-name}};